-This popular Goan curry is traditionally made with pork meat and various other organs like the liver, intestines, heart and tongue.
+This popular Goan curry is traditionally made with pork meat and various other organs like the liver, intestines, heart, and tongue.
 Traditional recipes even call for pig blood!
-While the purists may disagree on this point, those of you that shuddered at the above ingredients can still make Sorpatel with just the meat and liver, and it would be just as tasty!
+While the purists may disagree on this point, you can still make sorpatel with just the meat and liver, and it would be just as tasty.

-As with most Indian recipes, the ingredient list may look long and daunting, but once you have these items in your pantry it's just a case of 'a little of this and a little of that'!
-Also while the end flavors might be exotic and seem complex, the dish is often easy to cook if the recipe is carefully followed.
-So beginners, do not be put off, give Sorpatel a try!
-Once you get the 'hang of things,' you'll be experimenting with your combinations in no time.
+As with most Indian recipes, the ingredient list may look long and daunting, but once you have these items in your pantry, it's really easy to put together.
+Also, while the end flavors might be foreign and may seem complex, the dish is often easy to cook if the recipe is carefully followed.
+Once you learn how this dish work, you'll be experimenting with your own combinations.

-Make Sorpatel a couple of days ahead of the time you want to eat it and refrigerate—it tastes even better with time!
-Sorpatel even freezes well!
-It is traditionally eaten on a bed of 'fat rice' - a thick-grained rice that is usually sold par-boiled in coastal, western India.
+Make Sorpatel a couple of days ahead of the time you want to eat it and refrigerate—it tastes even better when left to rest (it even freezes well).
+It is traditionally eaten on a bed of fat rice, a type of thick-grained rice that is usually sold par-boiled in coastal, western India.

-- 1 kg/ 2 lbs approx of pork meat, fat removed and chopped into small 1/2" pieces
+- 1 kilogram (2 pounds) pork meat (fat removed and chopped into small 1/2-inch pieces)

 - 6 cloves

-- thumb-sized piece of ginger made into a paste
+- 1 piece of ginger (thumb-sized, made into a paste)

-- golf ball-sized lump of tamarind soaked in 1/4 cup of hot water
+- 1 lump of tamarind (golf ball sized, soaked in 1/4 cup of hot water)

-- Grind the whole spices (dry red chilies, cumin and coriander seeds, cinnamon, cloves, and peppercorns) in the vinegar and keep aside.
+Grind the whole spices (dry red chiles, cumin and coriander seeds, cinnamon, cloves, and peppercorns) in the vinegar and keep aside.

-- Heat a heavy-bottomed pan on a medium flame and add the meat and liver.
+Heat a heavy-bottomed pan on a medium flame and add the meat and liver.
 Stir fry in their fat until light brown.
-When done remove from the pan and keep aside.
+When done, you must remove it from the pan and keep aside.